All businesses start small. In truth, all businesses start as tiny businesses, often working from home.

 Let’s set the scene.
 You’ve been thinking about starting a tiny business.
 Maybe it’s been your passion for years.
 You’d love to quit the 9 to 5, be your own boss and explore your true potential.

 The problem is you just can’t come up with the right idea.
-That’s where my guide to finding Small Business Ideas fits in.
+That’s where my guide to finding a tiny business idea fits in.

 First up, how seriously have you tried to come up with a business idea?
 Is it just something you wistfully think about?

 Maybe after a few too many glasses of wine.
 Or when you’re stuck in commuter traffic on a cold wet Autumn evening?